dceejay/RedMap/README.md

     msg.payload.command = { "legend": "<b>Title</b></br><i style=\"background: #477AC2\"></i> Water<br><i style=\"background: #448D40\"></i> Forest<br>" };

+To remove set the legend to an empty string `""`.

 #### To draw a heavily customised Circle on a layer